-- Land that is set apart under section 338 of Te Ture Whenua Maori Act 1993 or any corresponding former provision of that Act and- - (a) that is used for the purposes of a marae or meeting place and that does not exceed 2 hectares; or - (b) that is a Maori reservation under section 340 of that Act.Maori freehold land that does not exceed 2 hectares and on which a Maori meeting house is erected. - Land used for the purposes of a Kohanga Reo educational establishment. - Maori freehold land that is, for the time being, non-rateable by virtue of an Order in Council made under section 116 of this Act, to the extent specified in the order.
+- Land that is set apart under section 338 of Te Ture Whenua Māori Act 1993 or any corresponding former provision of that Act and used for the purposes of a meeting place, excluding any land used- - (a) primarily for commercial or agricultural activity; or - (b) as residential accommodation. - Land that is a Māori reservation held for the common use and benefit of the people of New Zealand under section 340 of Te Ture Whenua Maori Act 1993. - Land that is used for the purposes of a marae, excluding any land used- - (a) primarily for commercial or agricultural activity; or - (b) as residential accommodation - Māori freehold land on which a meeting house is erected, excluding any land used- - (a) primarily for commercial or agricultural activity; or - (b) as residential accommodation. - Land used for the purposes of a Kohanga Reo educational establishment. - Māori freehold land that is, for the time being, non-rateable by virtue of an Order in Council made under section 116 of this Act, to the extent specified in the order. - An unused rating unit of Māori freehold land.